The official Basepaws Alpha Report is now available to our first batch of kitties. Here is an overview of what’s included in your cat’s Alpha Report.

 Your Cat’s Breed Index

-The Basepaws Alpha Report includes 23 popular cat breeds, with more to come.
-Cat breeds that have been compared to your cat are listed in order of best match.
+The Basepaws Alpha Report includes 26 popular cat breeds, with more to come.
+Cat breeds which have been compared to your cat are listed in order of best match.

 The markers can be narrow or wide – the width shows the range of our index for each breed.
 These ranges will improve with later versions of the report.